 filename: The name of the file you want to open (can include the file path).

 mode: The mode in which you want to open the file (e.g., read, write, append).

-Common modes for opening a file as mention in Table 7.5:
+Common modes for opening a file are mentioned in Table 7.5:

-Table 7.5: Modes for Opening a File.